 • Understanding verbal and non-verbal language

 Many jobs aren’t advertised.
 So how do you look for what you can’t see?
-In this session, you will learn how to uncover opportunities in the hidden job market, learn about networking, plus gain insights on employment trends and areas of skills shortages.
+In this session, you will learn how to uncover opportunities in the hidden job market, learn about networking and gain insights into sectors where there is high job demand and skill shortages.

 Resources coming soon!